-Therefore, the animal and human studies do not show a plausible mechanistic pathway by which vinyl chloride could cause bladder cancer.
+Therefore, the animal and human studies do not show a plausible mechanistic pathway by which vinyl chloride could cause kidney cancer.

-CRITIQUE OF PLAINTIFFS' EXPERT'S GENERAL CAUSATION OPINIONS 7.0
+7.0 CRITIQUE OF PLAINTIFFS' EXPERT'S GENERAL CAUSATION OPINIONS

-In order to render an opinion on whether immunological effects of TCE, PCE, benzene, and vinyl chloride can cause bladder cancer, a scientist must perform a critical assessment of all of the available and relevant human and scientific studies that may provide information relevant to the question.
-Plaintiffs' experts who have referenced immunological effects of these chemicals and linked them to bladder cancer have failed to do this.
-In some instances, they have not reviewed certain literature, at all.
+In order to render an opinion on whether immunological effects of TCE, PCE, benzene, and vinyl chloride can cause kidney cancer, a scientist must perform a critical assessment of all of the available and relevant human and scientific studies that may provide information relevant to the question.
+Plaintiff experts who have referenced immunological effects of these chemicals and linked them to kidney cancer have failed to do this.
+In some instances, they have not reviewed certain literature at all.
 In other instances, they have not critically assessed the literature cited in support of opinions, when a critical evaluation shows that it does not support their conclusions.

-In her General Causation Report on TCE and Bladder Cancer, Dr. Gilbert, plaintiffs' only immunologist, proffered five opinions.
-I will address the opinions that suggest immunotoxicity is implicated in bladder cancer.
+In her General Causation Report on TCE and Kidney Cancer, Dr. Gilbert proffered 5 opinions.
+I will address the opinions that immunotoxicity is implicated in kidney cancer.

-In her Opinion 2, Dr. Gilbert opines that TCE, PCE and benzene causes immunotoxicity that can promote bladder cancer development.
-Dr. Gilbert suggests that TCE, PCE and benzene are immunotoxic thereby causing bladder cancer, since the immune system and inflammatory processes are important in bladder cancer.
-However, Dr. Gilbert failed to acknowledge that no national or international regulatory agencies have concluded that immunomodulation is operant as a mode of action for TCE-induced bladder cancer, nor
+In her Opinion 2, Dr. Gilbert opines that TCE causes immunotoxicity that can promote kidney cancer development.
+Dr. Gilbert suggests that TCE is immunotoxic thereby causing kidney cancer, since the immune system and inflammatory processes are important in kidney cancer.
+However, Dr. Gilbert failed to acknowledge that no national or international regulatory agencies have concluded that immunomodulation is operant as a mode of action for TCE-induced kidney cancer.
+Moreover, Dr. Gilbert failed to acknowledge or consider that there are no on-point experimental studies in mouse or man published in the peer-reviewed scientific literature showing that TCE plays any role in kidney tumor progression or regression through immune mechanisms.